Do it yourself SEO for Podiatrists in 4 steps ... plus 6 steps to avoid. Learn how successful Podiatrists use SEO to get more Patients!

-How can every Podiatrist run a blog and have something interesting to say?
+How can every podiatrist run a blog and have something interesting to say?
 And even if each one did how would that benefit their business?
-How is having an article about something Podiatry related becomes incredibly popular in Europe going to help your Podiatry Practice in Riverdale.
+How is having an article about something podiatry related that becomes incredibly popular in Europe going to help your Podiatry Practice in Woodydale, US?

-Blogs do have a role in SEO and that's why those who have lived in a text book and haven't done real life Search Engine Optimization for a local business successfully think its important.
-But I'm telling you for Podiatrists it isn't and if its not something you enjoy doing you are highly unlikely to get any SEO benefit from it that also benefits your business.
+Blogs do have a role in SEO and that's why those who have lived in a text book but haven't done real life Search Engine Optimization for a local business successfully think its important.
+But I'm telling you for podiatrists it isn't and if its not something you enjoy doing you are highly unlikely to get any SEO benefit from it that also benefits your business.

 This is the thing where people tell you that you must create lots of 'great content' and then go running around contacting bloggers and others asking them to link to it.

-And besides you are a Podiatrist, not a writer.
+And besides you are a podiatrist, not a writer.
 Yes, some people are great at both but don't worry if you aren't.
-Steps 1-7 of the what to do tutorial above are more than enough for most Podiatrists as long as they are done right.
+The steps we have covered so far are more than enough for most podiatrists as long as they are done right.